Milwaukee River Greenway Coalition

-Milwaukee Riverkeeper, acting as part of the Milwaukee River Greenway Coalition, has been working to create the Milwaukee River Greenway between North Avenue and Silver Spring Drive.
-The Milwaukee River Greenway Coalition seeks to create a special zoning district that will protect the Milwaukee River Corridor, keeping the wild character of the area intact.
+Milwaukee Riverkeeper has been helping to create the Milwaukee River Greenway between North Avenue and Silver Spring Drive as part of the Milwaukee River Greenway Coalition, which seeks to create a special zoning district that will protect the Milwaukee River Corridor to keep the wild character of the area intact.

 The Milwaukee River Greenway Coalition (formerly known as the Milwaukee River Work Group) will lead the implementation of the Milwaukee River Greenway Master Plan.

 Current coalition members include the Urban Ecology Center, the River Revitalization Foundation, Milwaukee Riverkeeper, the Bicycle Federation of Wisconsin, the Milwaukee Environmental Consortium, Milwaukee County, and the Village of Shorewood.
 Supporting organizations could include other agencies, non-profits, and businesses that support the goals of the plan.